Palo Alto Office

 How long does a facelift last?

-A surgical facelift requires more recovery time and healing, but the results are longer lasting.
+A surgical facelift requires more recovery time and healing than a liquid or nonsurgical facelift, but the results are longer lasting.
 In fact, the effects of this surgery are considered long-lasting in that they will not fade away due to injections dissolving or dissipating over time.
 Note, though, that a facelift does not prevent the face from continuing to age from that point on, so patients may notice the development of new signs of aging as they get older.

 Can a facelift be combined with other procedures?